openbsd/xenocara/lib/mesa/src/gallium/tools/trace/README.txt

   ./diff_state.py foo.json boo.json | less

-If you're investigating a regression in a state tracker, you can obtain a good and bad trace, dump respective state in JSON, and then compare the states to identify the problem.
+If you're investigating a regression in an gallium frontend, you can obtain a good and bad trace, dump respective state in JSON, and then compare the states to identify the problem.